 And if you are confused about the Udemy discount and deal policy, check out the pages explaining how the Udemy sale system works and what the current Udemy deals are.
 In addition to learning about how to start a business from my online courses on Udemy, you can learn from me by checking out my business books.

 And because I'll just know that at some point you will wonder about raising money for your business, here is a tutorial with 15 fundraising ideas and strategies.

 One source of help could be SBA.gov.
 Take a look at that site to see whether it can be of help to you.

-We will be adding examples of how to start different kinds of businesses.
+I will be adding more examples of how to start different kinds of businesses.
 Here is an article of how to start a record label.